All Episodes

 I just want to say you spoke of someone praised Tom Joyner yesterday.

-And I just want to say, as an African American down in South Florida, healthcare business owner who's been slaughtered by the president.
+And I just want to say, as an African-American down in South Florida, a healthcare business owner who's been slaughtered by the president, I stopped listening to Tom Joyner.

 So I just wanted to input that.

-Well, I mean, I was having this argument that the mainstream media did not vet Obama.
+My life is well, I mean, I was having this argument that the mainstream media did not vet Obama, and I was having that argument with Austin Goolsby.

-And we made a bet that besides George Stephanopoulos asking about Bill Ayers that nobody else in the mainstream media asked the question.
+And we made a bet that besides George Stephanopoulos asking about Bill Ayers, that nobody else in the mainstream media asked the question.

-And so he came back with well, Tom Joyner did, and some other obscure host that I'd never heard of did.
+And so he came back with, well, Tom Joyner did, and some other obscure host that I'd never heard of did.

-And I said, Well, you mean this Tom Joyner when when the Yeah, this this is another shark bite.
+And I said, well, you mean this Tom Joyner?

 This took place in Hawaii.

-They're talking about a story.
+By the way, they're talking about a story.

 What's the girl's name, the little girl's name again?